stefanofa/awesome/TOPICS.md

 *   [duckdegen/apebot](https://github.com/duckdegen/apebot) - Binance listing sniping bot built to purchase onchain as fast as possible

+## code-editor

+*   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - What if Cursor, Github Copilot and Windsurf could actually interact with your browser?  💬 Comment on any DOM element 🧠 We send the real context to Windsurf ⚡ Save time manually selecting files  Setup in 30 seconds, fully open-source, works first prompt.
+Supports every framework with first party support for React, Next.js, Vue and Nuxt.js

+## cursor

+*   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - What if Cursor, Github Copilot and Windsurf could actually interact with your browser?  💬 Comment on any DOM element 🧠 We send the real context to Windsurf ⚡ Save time manually selecting files  Setup in 30 seconds, fully open-source, works first prompt.
+Supports every framework with first party support for React, Next.js, Vue and Nuxt.js

+*   [x1xhlol/system-prompts-and-models-of-ai-tools](https://github.com/x1xhlol/system-prompts-and-models-of-ai-tools) - FULL v0, Cursor, Manus, Same.dev, Lovable, Devin, Replit Agent, Windsurf Agent, VSCode Agent, Dia Browser & Trae AI (And other Open Sourced) System Prompts, Tools & AI Models.

+*   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Open-Source Visual Vibecoding Editor – Visually build, style, and edit your React App with AI

+*   [gmrchk/blobity](https://github.com/gmrchk/blobity) - The cursor is the heart of any interaction with the web.
+Why not take it to the next level? 🚀

+## cursor-ai

+*   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - What if Cursor, Github Copilot and Windsurf could actually interact with your browser?  💬 Comment on any DOM element 🧠 We send the real context to Windsurf ⚡ Save time manually selecting files  Setup in 30 seconds, fully open-source, works first prompt.
+Supports every framework with first party support for React, Next.js, Vue and Nuxt.js

+## ide

+*   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - What if Cursor, Github Copilot and Windsurf could actually interact with your browser?  💬 Comment on any DOM element 🧠 We send the real context to Windsurf ⚡ Save time manually selecting files  Setup in 30 seconds, fully open-source, works first prompt.
+Supports every framework with first party support for React, Next.js, Vue and Nuxt.js

+*   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Open-Source Visual Vibecoding Editor – Visually build, style, and edit your React App with AI

+*   [slashbase/slashbase-go](https://github.com/slashbase/slashbase-go) - Modern database IDE for your dev & data workflows.
+Supports MySQL, PostgreSQL & MongoDB.

+*   [AstroNvim/AstroNvim](https://github.com/AstroNvim/AstroNvim) - AstroNvim is an aesthetic and feature-rich neovim config that is extensible and easy to use with a great set of plugins

+*   [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.

+## vscode

+*   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - What if Cursor, Github Copilot and Windsurf could actually interact with your browser?  💬 Comment on any DOM element 🧠 We send the real context to Windsurf ⚡ Save time manually selecting files  Setup in 30 seconds, fully open-source, works first prompt.
+Supports every framework with first party support for React, Next.js, Vue and Nuxt.js

+*   [x1xhlol/system-prompts-and-models-of-ai-tools](https://github.com/x1xhlol/system-prompts-and-models-of-ai-tools) - FULL v0, Cursor, Manus, Same.dev, Lovable, Devin, Replit Agent, Windsurf Agent, VSCode Agent, Dia Browser & Trae AI (And other Open Sourced) System Prompts, Tools & AI Models.

+*   [kepano/flexoki](https://github.com/kepano/flexoki) - An inky color scheme for prose and code.

+*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Create, share, and use custom AI code assistants with our open-source IDE extensions and hub of models, rules, prompts, docs, and other building blocks

+*   [opral/monorepo](https://github.com/opral/monorepo) - lix (change control system) && inlang (globalization ecosystem for software built on lix)

+*   [lokalise/i18n-ally](https://github.com/lokalise/i18n-ally) - 🌍 All in one i18n extension for VS Code

+*   [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source & self-hostable Heroku / Netlify / Vercel alternative.

+*   [suren-atoyan/monaco-react](https://github.com/suren-atoyan/monaco-react) - Monaco Editor for React - use the monaco-editor in any React application without needing to use webpack (or rollup/parcel/etc) configuration files / plugins

+*   [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.

+## vscode-extension

+*   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - What if Cursor, Github Copilot and Windsurf could actually interact with your browser?  💬 Comment on any DOM element 🧠 We send the real context to Windsurf ⚡ Save time manually selecting files  Setup in 30 seconds, fully open-source, works first prompt.
+Supports every framework with first party support for React, Next.js, Vue and Nuxt.js

+*   [rphlmr/drizzle-lab](https://github.com/rphlmr/drizzle-lab) - Play with Drizzle everywhere

+*   [lokalise/i18n-ally](https://github.com/lokalise/i18n-ally) - 🌍 All in one i18n extension for VS Code

+*   [illixion/vscode-vibrancy-continued](https://github.com/illixion/vscode-vibrancy-continued) - Enable Acrylic/Glass effect for your VS Code.

+## windsurf

+*   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - What if Cursor, Github Copilot and Windsurf could actually interact with your browser?  💬 Comment on any DOM element 🧠 We send the real context to Windsurf ⚡ Save time manually selecting files  Setup in 30 seconds, fully open-source, works first prompt.
+Supports every framework with first party support for React, Next.js, Vue and Nuxt.js

+*   [x1xhlol/system-prompts-and-models-of-ai-tools](https://github.com/x1xhlol/system-prompts-and-models-of-ai-tools) - FULL v0, Cursor, Manus, Same.dev, Lovable, Devin, Replit Agent, Windsurf Agent, VSCode Agent, Dia Browser & Trae AI (And other Open Sourced) System Prompts, Tools & AI Models.

+## windsurf-extension

+*   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - What if Cursor, Github Copilot and Windsurf could actually interact with your browser?  💬 Comment on any DOM element 🧠 We send the real context to Windsurf ⚡ Save time manually selecting files  Setup in 30 seconds, fully open-source, works first prompt.
+Supports every framework with first party support for React, Next.js, Vue and Nuxt.js

 ## cloudflare

 *   [ixahmedxi/unverceled-nextjs](https://github.com/ixahmedxi/unverceled-nextjs) - A Next.js 15 Starter Kit Deployed to Cloudflare